Qovery/documentation/website/docs/community/reward/feedback.md

 ### What are "Qovery credits"?

-They are free credits that you can use on your Qovery Community and Startup plan.
+They are free credits that you can use on your [paid][urls.qovery_pricing] and Community plans.

 ### Can I pay to get more credits on my Community plan?